santana-jay/RevveD/README.md

 - Make a new project
 - Within that project, click the Create dropdown at the top right and click File under IMPORT FROM
 - Select the Insomnia.yaml file from the project-beta folder and import
-- A new collection called **Shayne/Jordan CarCar** should show up, and that should contain **all of the RESTful API URLs and example inputs** to use for each microservice!